Code-Institute-Submissions/SnapCards/README.md

 #### Game Area & Audio Controller

-Once the player clicks the start button, that overlay is hidden and the game begins.
+Once the player clicks the start button, that overlay is hidden, and the game begins.
 The timer starts counting down and the game background audio begins to play as well.
 As the player clicks each card the flips counter in the player information area updates.
-The timer counts down from the 60 seconds start time and the cards animate through rotating 180 degrees on the front card and 180 degs on the back back, thus providing a 3d illusion.
-A audio file plays of a card flipping.
+The timer counts down from the 60 seconds start time and the cards animate through rotating 180 degrees on the front card and 180 degs on the back, thus providing a 3d illusion.
+An audio file plays of a card flipping.

-Once a match is found a audio file plays to indicate to the user that the cards have matched.
+Once a match is found an audio file plays to indicate to the user that the cards have matched.
 Should the player match all the cards then a victory audio file plays and the next section is revealed

-The audio files are declared below and arrow functions are used to call them
+The audio files are declared below, and arrow functions are used to call them
 ````
 // Audio Section
 // Declaring Audio files and setting Volume and Loop values